LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

 {{< toc >}}

-Time series data is data formed in the order of appearance in time.
-Usually, the time interval in the data will be the same (for example, one data every five minutes, or one data per hour), and the application fields are quite wide, such as financial information, space engineering, signal processing, etc. There are also many statistical related tools that can used in analysis.
-In addition, time series data is very close to everyday life.
-For example, with the intensification of global climate change, the global average temperature has become higher and higher in recent years, and the summer is unbearably hot.
-Also, certain seasons of the year tend to have particularly poor air quality, or certain times of the year tend to have worse air quality than others.
-If you want to know more about these changes in living environment, and how the corresponding sensor values change, you will need to use time series data analysis, which is to observe the relationship between data and time, and then get the results.
-This chapter will demonstrate using three types of data (air quality, water resources, weather) in the Civil IoT Taiwan Data Service Platform.
+Time series data refers to information that is organized based on when it occurred or was recorded.
+This data is often set at regular time intervals, like every five minutes or hourly.
+It's used in a variety of areas including finance, space engineering, and signal processing, among others.
+Time series data also plays a big role in our daily lives.
+For instance, with the ongoing global climate change, we've seen a rise in average temperatures, leading to hotter summers.
+Similarly, air quality can vary significantly during different times of the year.
+Analyzing time series data helps us understand how these environmental changes occur over time by looking at the relationship between data points and time periods.

+In this chapter, we'll explore how to use time series data analysis through three specific types of data: air quality, water resources, and weather.
+These examples are taken from the Civil IoT Taiwan Data Service Platform, showing how this analysis can provide insights into environmental trends and changes.

 ## Goal